 The fair value of the PIK notes was determined at the date of issuance of December 12, 2018, and at December 31, 2018.
-The fair value of the PIK notes was determined using a Black Scholes option price methodology on an "as-if-converted" basis.
-Significant assumptions include a market-based volatility assumption an assumed holding period to maturity.
+As more fully described in Note 6, the fair value of the PIK notes was determined using an approach that considered both a Black Scholes option price methodology and the intrinsic value of the notes on an "as-if-converted" basis.